-Consents in writing of: (a) the Directors, (b) our Company Secretary and Compliance Officer, (c) Chief Financial Officer (d) Bankers to our Company, (e) Lead Managers, (f) the Registrar to the Issue, (g) Legal Advisor to the Issue, (h) Credit Rating Agencies, (i) the Debenture Trustee, (j) Bankers to the Issue for a respective Tranche Issue, (k) Lead Brokers to the Issue and (l) Refund Bank to act in their respective capacities, have been obtained and the same will be filed along with a copy of this Shelf Prospectus and the Tranche Prospectus with the ROC.
+Consents in writing of: (a) the Directors, (b) our Company Secretary and Compliance Officer, (c) Chief Financial Officer, (d) Lead Managers, (e) the Registrar to the Issue, (f) Legal Advisor to the Issue, (g) Credit Rating Agencies, (h) the Debenture Trustee, and (i) Bankers to the Issue for a respective Tranche Issue, (j) Lead Brokers to the Issue and (l) Refund Bank to act in their respective capacities, have been obtained and the same will be filed along with a copy of this Shelf Prospectus and Tranche Prospectus with the ROC.

-The consent of the Statutory Auditors of our Company, namely Rangamani & Co, Chartered Accountants for (a) inclusion of their names as the Statutory Auditors, (b) examination reports on Reformatted Summary Financial Statements in the form and context in which they appear in this Shelf Prospectus, have been obtained and has not withdrawn such consent and the same will be filed along with a copy of this Shelf Prospectus with the Registrar of Companies, Kerala and Lakshadweep.
+The consent of the Statutory Auditors of our Company, namely Rangamani & Co, Chartered Accountants for (a) inclusion of their names as the Statutory Auditors, (b) examination reports on Reformatted Summary Financial Statements in the form and context in which they appear in this Shelf Prospectus, have been obtained and has not withdrawn such consent and the same will be filed along with a copy of the Shelf Prospectus with the Registrar of Companies, Kerala and Lakshadweep.